Pregnancy Gingivitis (Bleeding Gums): Signs, Causes And Treatment

 • Vitamin A

 Eat foods rich in vitamin A such as carrots, spinach, sweet potatoes, mango, apricots, cheese, eggs, milk, yogurt, and oily fish.
 Vitamin A fights gum diseases.
-However, it is essential to monitor vitamin A intake as an overdose of vitamin A can be harmful to the developing fetus (8) (9).
+However, it is essential to monitor the intake of vitamin A during pregnancy as an overdose can be harmful to the developing fetus (8) (9).

 • Vitamin C

-Foods rich in vitamin C such as lemons, lime, peppers, strawberries, broccoli, and brussels sprouts help control bacteria build-up and control gingivitis (7) (10).
+Including foods rich in vitamin C during pregnancy, such as lemons, lime, peppers, strawberries, broccoli, and brussels sprouts help control bacteria build-up and control gingivitis (7) (10).

 protip_icon Quick tip